Alvis1986/MiningPoolMiner/README.md

 7. Launch the Start.bat file you just edited.
 8. Let the benchmarking finish (you will be earning shares even during benchmarking).

 Done.
-You are all set to mine the most profitable coins and maximise your profits using MultiPoolMiner.
+You are all set to mine the most profitable coins and maximise your profits using MiningPoolMiner.

 ## IMPORTANT NOTES

-- It is not recommended but to upgrade from a previous version of MultiPoolMiner, you may simply copy the 'Stats' folder.
+- It is not recommended but to upgrade from a previous version of MiningPoolMiner, you may simply copy the 'Stats' folder.
 - Having PowerShell 6 installed is now a requirement.
 [Windows 64bit](https://github.com/PowerShell/PowerShell/releases/download/v6.0.2/PowerShell-6.0.2-win-x64.msi), [All other versions](https://github.com/PowerShell/PowerShell/releases)
 - Microsoft .NET Framework 4.5.1 or later is required for MultiPoolMiner to function properly.
 [Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=40773)
 - CCMiner (NVIDIA cards only) may need 'MSVCR120.dll' if you don't already have it: https://www.microsoft.com/en-gb/download/details.aspx?id=40784.
 Make sure that you install both the x86 and the x64 versions.